bobleesj/Course_UIKit_Fundamentals_with_Bob/0000/0004_Expectation.md

 ## Course Design
 **1. Personal Story:** Every lesson should flow like a story.
 I will introduce some of pain points in real-life situation and then try to solve with them using Swift.

 **2. Application:** In order to solve the problem, I will then provide you with examples and introduce new concepts and also apply concepts in real life situation.
+Lecture: Screen and My Face and.
+PowerPoints, visual graphics, I continue explaining the concept using the laymen's term.

 **3. Practice Problems:** You have to solve those problems with yourself.
 I will have source code available for each problem.

 **4. Resources:** I've attached plenty of resources for you to study by attaching numerous other articles and YouTube videos if necessary.
+Including lecture notes.

 **5. Independent Studies:** By now, you've learned how to catch fish.
 You may explore more by learning on your own.
-If you still confused after numerous times of googling, you may contact me for personal help.
+If you still confused after numerous times of googling, you may ask the question to HipChat.
+If no one replies to you, try to send me an email.
 If I'm able to find your answer within the first 5 pages of Google, I will just give you the link.

+You do the work: Do the challenge problem, think about this learning can be beneficial for your future endeavor or your current life.
+Don't be like a code monkey who just does the same over and over.
+Apply.
+If you are confused, take a look at the resources, if you are still confused, don't ask anyone. but google.
+Read through the entire firs 10 pages, and if you are still stuck, and then ask on Stack Overflow or Hipchat.
+You will be surprised how much you learn through the research phase just beyond the things you were confused about.